grahamegrieve/ClinicArrivals/documentation/Settings.md

 If these are blank, the program will automatically connect to the local PMS (Medical Director or Best Practice) and use that.
 If these are populated, the Server must conform to the [FHIR Documentation](FHIRDocumentation.md)

+## Healthintersections.com.au - Services

+The application depends on services provided by healthintersections.com.au. (video conferencing and SMS relaying).
+These services are presently provided free of charge while the cost of providing the services is determined, and we figure out whether appropriate support is available.
+It's possible that it may be necessary to introduce a GoFundMe or require clinics to run their own copy of these servers (they run open source services, but are not - at this time - straight forward to set up).

+In order to access these services, you must email your agreement these terms and conditions to admin@healthintersections.com.au:

+> I understand the services provided by healthintersections.com.au are provided on an as is basis,
+> in order to allow Australian GPs to respond urgently to the challenges provided by the COVID-19
+> epidemic.
+I understand that the commercial arrangements that support the free provision of these
+> services is not yet fully worked out, and that Health Intersections Pty Ltd will continue to
+> work with Australian GPs and the RACGP to find sustainable ongoing arrangements.
+I understand
+> that the services may cease to be provided and/or free at such a time as better options become
+> available.
+>
+> I agree that this service agreement is a transient one to make the services available, and
+> will be revised in the future based on legal advice.